-2013 Municipal Action Plan Status
+2018 Municipal Action Plan Status

-Status Existing Mitigation Action (from 2013 Hazard Mitigation Plan) No Progress / Unknown In Progress Continuous Completed Discontinued Additional Comments Drainage Upgrade Project - North Broad Street and Spring Brook Terrace Χ Action not carried through to 2018 Action Plan.
-Retrofit structures located in hazard-prone areas to protect structures from future damage, with repetitive loss and severe repetitive loss properties as priority.
-Phase 1: Identify appropriate candidates for retrofitting based on cost-effectiveness versus relocation.
-Phase 2: Where retrofitting is determined to be a viable option, work with property owners toward implementation of that action based on available funding from FEMA and local match availability.
-X Action carried through to 2018 Action Plan.
+Status Existing Mitigation Action (from 2018 Hazard Mitigation Plan) No Progress / Unknown In Progress Continuous Completed Discontinued Additional Comments Retrofit structures located in hazard prone areas to protect structures from future damage, with repetitive loss and severe repetitive loss properties as priority.
+Phase 1: Identify appropriate candidates for retrofitting based on cost effectiveness versus relocation.
+Phase 2: Where retrofitting is determined to be a viable option, work with property owners toward implementation of that action based on available funding from FEMA and local match availability. x Action carried through to 2018 Action Plan.
 Purchase, or relocate structures located in hazard- prone areas to protect structures from future damage, with repetitive loss and severe repetitive loss properties as priority.
 Phase 1: Identify appropriate candidates for relocation based on cost-effectiveness versus retrofitting.
-Phase 2: Where relocation is determined to be a viable option, work with property owners toward implementation of that action based on available funding from FEMA and local match availability.
-X Action carried through to 2018 Action Plan.
-Maintain compliance with and good-standing in the NFIP including adoption and enforcement of floodplain management requirements (e.g. regulating all new and substantially improved construction in Special Hazard Flood Areas), floodplain identification and mapping, and flood insurance outreach to the community.
-Further, continue to meet and/or exceed the minimum NFIP standards and criteria through the following NFIP- related continued compliance actions identified below. Х Action carried through to 2018 Action Plan.
+Phase 2: Where relocation is determined to be a viable option, work with property owners toward implementation of that action based on available funding from FEMA and local match availability. х Action carried through to 2018 Action Plan.
+Maintain compliance with and good standing in the NFIP including adoption and enforcement of floodplain management requirements (e.g. regulating all new and substantially improved construction in Special Hazard Flood Areas), floodplain identification and mapping, and flood insurance outreach to the community.
+Further, continue to meet and/or exceed the minimum NFIP standards and criteria through the following NFIP- related continued compliance actions identified as Initiatives below. Х Х Action carried through to 2018 Action Plan.

-2013 Municipal Action Plan Status - continued
+2018 Municipal Action Plan Status - continued